 |

-(capital Omega because Ohm was a person).
-A 1 Ω resistor across 1 V
+A 1 Ω resistor connected across a potential difference of 1 V will

-the voltage across a resistor equals the current through the resistor, times
+voltage across a resistor is equal to the current through the resistor

 |